10 Tips for Helping the Ocean at Home

 5. Buy ocean-friendly cosmetics, jewelry, and crafts

 Stay away from coral, shell products, and other things that exploit the ocean.
 Instead, explore the wide world of recycled options and ocean-free products, and encourage friends and family to do the same.
-Look out for squalene, an ingredient commonly made from sharks, even though it can also be derived from olive oil.
-And keep away from plastic and heavy packaging while you're at it: look for natural, sustainable crafts, and have fun crafting while you're at it!
+Avoid squalene (a fat used in some cosmetics) made from shark livers, although the olive oil-derived version is fine.
+And keep away from plastic and heavy packaging look for natural, sustainable crafts.

 6. Watch it with that fertilizer

 In the garden, take it easy on the fertilizer.
 If you apply too much, it won't reach your plants.
-Instead, it ends up in runoff, which eventually enters the ocean, causing a problem known as nutrient pollution--it turns out that there is such a thing as too much of a good thing.
+Instead, it ends up in runoff, which eventually enters the ocean, causing a problem known as nutrient pollution--it turns out that there can be too much of a good thing.
 Nutrient pollution leads to so-called "dead zones" in the ocean filled with blooms of algae that choke out all other ocean life.

 7. While you're at it, consider going organic in the garden